 For more specific details you may visit our 4-H International Exchange website.
 Feel free to contact any of our volunteers listed with questions.

-To learn more about Albemarle/Charlottesville 4-H, visit our blog!
+To learn more about Albemarle/Charlottesville 4-H, visit our website!

 Engaging with Communities

 Virginia Cooperative Extension specialists in community viability work with Extension agents, campus-based faculty, organizational partners, communities, and individuals to further opportunity and build capacity in five program areas:

 - Community Food System and Enterprises